12 of the world's biggest ski areas

 The two resorts announced a 350 million euro investment over the next five years, which will include an 18-minute gondola spanning a deep valley between the two areas.

 Purpose-built Alpe'd'Huez sits at 1,860 meters in a south-facing bowl with 250 kilometers of varied pistes, including the world's longest black run, the 16-kilometer Sarenne descent.
 Les Deux Alpes climbs a ridge radiating from La Meije (3,864 meters) with skiing on the glacier at 3,568 meters virtually all year round.
-The cult off-piste pocket of La Grave, just over the ridge, could also be integrated, depending on negotiations over a new lease on its 40-year-old lift.
+The cult off-piste pocket of La Grave, just over the ridge, could also be further integrated after a 30-year lease for its single telepherique was granted to Alpe d'Huez's lift company.
 Did you know?
 Alpe d'Huez is famed for its 21 switchbacks often climbed by Tour de France cyclists at the end of a grueling mountain stage.

 Whistler: Big snow, big ski area.